undecaf/typo3-in-a-box/README.md

 ## Developing for TYPO3

-This section addresses primarily integrators and extension developers.
+This section addresses mainly integrators and extension developers.
-It describes how to use this TYPO3 image for customizing or developing TYPO3 extensions or otherwise altering the source code of your TYPO3 installation.
+It describes how to use this TYPO3 image for developing or customizing TYPO3 extensions or for otherwise altering the source code of your TYPO3 installation.

 ### Using an IDE